glatvyte/rock-paper-scissors/README.md

 # rock-paper-scissors
-Simple Rock Scissors Paper game created using HTML, CSS and JS.
+Simple Rock Scissors Paper game to play in the browser created using HTML, CSS and JS.